 When using a teleprompter, you have the script rolling right in front of the camera lens and your actor can do say the script and deliver the message naturally while looking directly in to the lens.
 This is a huge time saver for you, your actor and the rest of the production team.
 No more spending hours trying to get the script right.
 You can just put it in the teleprompter, read it and be done!

 I know I said you did not need to memorize the script when you are using a teleprompter, but being familiar with it is going to be very helpful.
 You want to read the script out loud many times before you actually start recording.
-Make sure you are reading it OUT LOUD when you practice it.
+Make sure you are reading it out loud when you rehearse.
 Getting your mouth to say the words warms up your body and gets your body in the right place to deliver your message correctly.
 Just reading the script to yourself is not really practicing the script.
-You have to actually say the words out loud and your body will take care of the rest.
+You have to say the words out loud, and your body will start to feel the natural pauses and movements that come from the lines.
 Think of it like practice for the big game.

 Teleprompters are made to make your life a lot easier.
 You no longer have to memorize long scripts or keep stopping to say “Line?”.

 Need help with your next presentation, give us a call